Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 And I enjoy finding out who's here.

-Give me a round of applause if you've never heard the show before.
+if you've never heard the show before.

-I'm leaving now.
+And I'm leaving now.

 I'm not going to lose this record.

-That's good.
+That's good

-That was an exciting cheer.
+That was an excited cheer

-I like that.
+Yeah I like that

-So you're being pointed to as someone who has another show.
+So you're being pointed to as someone who has another show

-Yeah, you're being pointed to by your piece of shit friend.
+Yeah you're being pointed to by your piece of shit friend

-You are hating it hardcore.
+You are hating it hardcore

-And you're in the front row.
+And you're in the front row

-Well, not that good of money, because there's one there that no one is
+Because there's one there that no one is

 Went for ramen.